-In order to mint a Synth, token holders lock SNX as collateral.
+In order to mint a Synths like sUSD, token holders lock SNX as collateral.
 All Synths are minted relative to the value of locked SNX at a given collateralization ratio.
 Once minted, anyone in the world can access those synths to be used for a variety of use cases including long-term investing, trading, and remittances.

 In return for collateralizing SNX, stakers earn rewards based on the fees generated via the Synthetix.Exchange.
 Seeing as all Synths are traded on the Synthetix Exchange, the more Synths minted and used for any of the aforementioned use cases, the more fees SNX stakers stand to earn from trading fees.

-The collateralization ratio affects the amount of fees generated by Synth transactions.
+The collateralization ratio affects the number of Synths which can be minted at any given time.
 As it stands today, the minimum collateralization ratio for Synths stands at 750%.
 If the ratio drops below 750%, fees will be unclaimable until the ratio is brought back to 750% or above.
 The purpose of this mechanism to ensure SNX holders maintain the network’s collateralization ratio as well as keeping stable Synth prices.

 With all of that in mind, there’s a handful of applications built on top of the Synthetix protocol in order to make minting and trading Synths as easily and accessible as humanly possible.